lostb053/Statistarr/README.md

 ## 🛠 Script Overview

 - `statistarr.py` – Prints readable output to the terminal.
-Also creates or updates the `JSON` stats dump.
-- `statistarr_silent.py` – Same functionality as above, but runs quietly in the background (when used as an app).
+- `fetcher.py` – Runs quietly in the background (when used as an app) to fetch history and create JSON dump.
 - `cchart.py` – Uses [QuickChart.io](https://quickchart.io/) to display your collected stats in a simple graph or chart.
+- `tray.py` – Creates tray icon.

 > [!Important]
 > PyInstaller executables may trigger false positives in antivirus tools or VirusTotal.
 This is a known issue and not unique to this project.